 A very uncomfortable moment of silence, at least for Lelouch, resulted from there.
 However, it wasn't long before Lelouch saw Kallen moving through the background, who immediately froze when she saw Johann.
 As such, Lelouch then looked toward his watch, before sighing in false regret.
 "Well, that's it for me," he stated, before nodding to Johann.
 "If you'll excuse me, Sir Johann, I'm afraid I must turn in for the evening."

 Johann nodded in return, seeing no reason to keep the lord.
 "Until we meet again then, Your Lordship," he said, before moving away.

 At that, Kallen came up, looking as though she had just went through a heart attack.
 "What the hell was that all about?" she whispered urgently.

 "Nothing serious, darling," Lelouch reassured her, passing his wine glass to a waiter who walked by.
-"Sir Ernst just wanted to say hello."
+"Sir Johann just wanted to say hello."